Scouting for All Ages

 - Tiger Scouts.
-First-grade boys join a Tiger den, where
+First-grade youth join a Tiger den, where

-each boy works with an adult partner on the requirements to earn
+each Scout works with an adult partner on the requirements to earn

 - Wolf Scouts.
-Second-grade boys graduate into a Wolf
+Second-grade youth graduate into a Wolf

 den.
 They go to weekly den meetings on their own, but their